Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/urls.md

 # URLs

-The web service uses the following base URL: [http://localhost:8080/swss/](http://localhost:8080/swss/).
+Once it is running the web service will be accessible from the following base URL: [http://localhost:8080/swss/](http://localhost:8080/swss/).

 But this is just an empty URL leading nowhere.
 To actually use the web service one of the endpoints should be queried.